|

 days spent travelling through untouched islands and pristine reefs,

+excellent for snorklers or the experienced scuba diver.
 Scattered over 250,000 square kilometres of ocean, there are 160

 named islands and 500 cays and atolls in the Milne Bay area.
 Around